jlinoff/pam-crypt/README.md

 Encrypt/decrypt [PAM](https://github.com/jlinoff/pam) files and other files
 from the command line.

-pam-crypt is a node JS tool that will encrypt or decrypt a PAM text based database file or any other text file from the command line using the same algorithm that is used by PAM (AES-256-CBC).
+pam-crypt is a node JS tool that will encrypt or decrypt a PAM text based database file or any other text file from the ommand line using the same algorithm that PAM uses (AES-256-CBC).

-It can be used to analyze the contents of the PAM database using custom tools to understand characteristics of the account data.
-For example you could use it to determine how many times a password or username is duplicated.
+It can be used to analyze the contents of the PAM database to understand characteristics of the accounts.
+For example you could use it to determine how many times a password or username is duplicated across all of the accounts.

 It can also be used to facilitate record transfers to and from PAM when combined with a custom tool that translates between the formats.